onap/policy-parent/docs/drools/tutorial_cl.rst

 In this tutorial will start a Control Loop PDP-D container to use to test Operational Policies without companion components.

+// TODO possibly move this to page for standalone installation

 **Step 1:** Copy a template *base.conf* with configuration to instantiate the container.

     .. code-block:: bash